rahji/trsmidihost/README.md

 # TRS MIDI Host
 A PCB that adds TRS MIDI jacks to the [Hobbytronics USB MIDI Host PCB](https://www.hobbytronics.co.uk/usb-host-midi)

 Sorry, I'm being lazy by not including PNGs of the schematic or PCB.
 Files are in Diptrace format and the Gerber ZIP file is ready to be uploaded to a PCB fab.
+This board is based on the schematic from Hobbytronics.
+I have made it and haven't gotten it to work with the MIDI gear I've got, so you'll have to let me know if it works for you.

 ## BOM